 A digital iteration of the project Digi-Languages was developed and delivered in 2017-18, using digital interactions to create a blended face-to-face and online experience.
 A comparative digital languages project secured funding from the Department for Education and we worked in collaboration with The University of Sheffield and Sheffield Hallam University in South Yorkshire and The University of Warwick and Coventry University in the West Midlands in 2019-20.
-We delivered the project to 40 schools.
+It was delivered to 40 schools in total.
 The project in England maintained the ethos and approach of the Welsh project.

 Feedback from the Digi-Languages pilot in 2018 showed that 43% of pupils mentored chosen to study a modern foreign language at GCSE, against a national average of 18% in Wales.

 The scheme was the inspiration for a Higher Education Funding Council for Wales (HEFCW) funded £200k project which supported Physics uptake at A Level in 2018-20 and a sister project promoting the uptake of Welsh post-GCSE.